-The term “biodiversity” refers to the types or variety of life present on the earth surface.
+The term “biodiversity” refers to the types or variety of life present on the earth's surface.
 The earth is surrounded by various types of living organisms, including both zooplankton and phytoplankton.
-Biodiversity term was coined by Thomas Lovejoy in 1985.
+The biodiversity term was coined by Thomas Lovejoy in 1985.
 There is an immense variety of organisms present in biodiversity and all organisms are dependent on each other.
 The number of organisms of individual species varies from place to place depending on various atmospheric and environmental factors.
-These are the major factors which determine the density of an organism in any particular area.
+These are the major factors that determine the density of an organism in any particular area.
 This shows the richness of biodiversity in any particular area.

 Along with ecological significance, it also has economical significance.
-As biodiversity is a source of food, housing, fuel, clothing and any more sources.
+As biodiversity is a source of food, housing, fuel, clothing, and many more sources.
 Some of the famous biodiversity areas are also declared as tourist places for economical benefits.

+"Biodiversity conservation, restoration, and management in order to gain long-term benefits for current and future generations."
+"The whole of genes, species, and ecosystems in a specified area," according to another definition.
 Protecting and managing biodiversity resources is essential in order to maintain equality in an organism to secure them for future generations so that they can spend their life in a very healthy way.
-Conservation of biodiversity is important as people have destroyed majority biodiversity and if we continue this in the same way, our future generations will pay for this loss.
+Conservation of biodiversity is important as people have destroyed the majority of biodiversity and if we continue this in the same way, our future generations will pay for this loss.

 There are various objectives behind the conservation of biodiversity, some of the important objectives are listed below: